-The name of my new film is Kiruna Ortdrivaren (eng.
-The Drift Block).
-The name Ortdrivaren in Swedish, refers to the fantastic housing block Ortdrivaren developed by the architect Ralph Erskine.
+The name The Drift Block, Ortdrivaren in Swedish, refers to the fantastic housing block Ortdrivaren developed by the architect Ralph Erskine.
 He took the functional and aesthetic concerns of our mountainous world and the mine mountain into consideration.

 My aim now is to tell the story of the town Kiruna in an in-depth project.
 It is important to think about place and people.
 What happens in the glitches between place and human beings?